rsdoiel/antennaApp/antenna.1.md

 The approach I am taking is to make it easy to curate feeds and generated a static website using a simple command line tool.
-I believe that the link blog where you both consume and generate RSS can be a basis for a truely distributed social web with out the complexity of many of the current (2015 - 2025) proposed solutions.
+I believe that the link blog where you both consume and generate RSS can be a basis for a truly distributed social web with out the complexity of many of the current (2015 - 2025) proposed solutions.

 Features:

 - support for multiple collections of feeds
 - a collection is defined by a Markdown document containing a list of links to feeds
-  - fromt matter in the Makrdown document is used to enhance content and RSS feed
+  - front matter in the Markdown document is used to enhance content and RSS feed
 - collections can be harvested, meaning content retrieved from the feeds listed in the Markdown document
 - harvested content is stored in a SQLite3 database
 - harvested content in a collection can be aggregated and rendered as an HTML page for reading